journal

 How we put the whole team on the same page before brand development begins.

 Great branding can only be built on strategic clarity: knowing why you exist, who you are for, and how you want to show up.
-That clarity cannot be handed down from the top or left to find it's own way – it has to be built top-down, with intention.
+That clarity cannot be left to find it's own way – it has to be built top-down, with intention.
 Brand sprint workshops create a space where all stakeholders are present, and the big questions get answered in real time.
 Often for the first time, people hear each other’s perspectives – friction can often be part of the process – debate hard truths, and resolve the differences that would otherwise resurface later.
 Clarity and team alignment is key, and for that reason it's how we start all our branding work at Otherfolk®.

 When you're appointing stakeholders, be clear on exactly why they're there beyond an additional opinion, and what unique view they bring to the table.